 Not Stereotypes, but Archetypes

-To answer, let’s turn away from the stereotypes of the differences between men and women—stereotypes that harm the “average” and “outlier” members of each gender—and focus on the archetypal differences.
+Archetypes?
+Stereotypes? of the differences between men and women?
+Stereotypes harm the “average” and “outlier” members of all genders, so let’s focus on the archetypal differences.
 The stereotypes are easy to find.
 Take a look at the video Always Like a Girl.
 Or, consider the necessary message of the internet meme, “My daughter isn’t bossy.
 She has executive leadership skills.”
 Further, ponder for just a moment how boys who aspire to “soft skill” occupations or hobbies are belittled.
 Stereotypes are harmful.

 Archetypes can be used differently, to articulate the values of a group while still acknowledging individual differences.
 The chart below shows one way of naming the positive, archetypal values for each gender.
 You probably won’t have to struggle much to think of some related but demeaning, stereotyping pejoratives!